-Post-doctoral research fellow at the University of Guelph Machine Learning Research Group and Vector Institute interested in algebraic methods in AI, quality diversity algorithms, and bias mitigation.
+Post-doctoral research fellow at the University of Guelph Machine Learning Research Group and Vector Institute interested in time series problems, reinforcement learning, and ethical AI.

 Education and Academic Affiliations

-- Post-Doctoral Fellow, University of Guelph and Vector Institute (2019 – Present)
+- Post-Doctoral Fellow, University of Guelph & Vector Institute (2019 – Present)

 - PhD Computer Science, University of Western Ontario (2014 – 2019)

 - MSc Computer Science, Brock University (2012 – 2014)

 - BSc Computer Science and Mathematics, Brock University (2008 – 2012)

 Is the structure of a neural network more than just its graph?
 In current research, I am further investigating the interpretation of neural computation using algebraic structures, including relation and abstract matrix algebras.
 Important applications include differentiable architecture mutability and neural plasticity.